PasinAndrea97/BlazingDFIR/README.md

 #################################################################################

--RemoteExecuteTool | - Copy the .\tool directory to the remote machine and execute the file you specify [EXE or BAT] -getedp | - Gets Endpoint list (it will ask for Domain Controller Name) and generates .\EndpointList.txt -collect | - Collects the DFIR directory in a specified remote host -list | - Needed to specify the Endpoint list file
+-remotetool "remotetool.exe/bat" | - Copies the .\tool directory to the remote machine and it executes the file you specified [EXE or BAT]
+-getedp | - Gets Endpoint list (it will ask for Domain Controller Name) and generates .\EndpointList.txt -collect | - Collects the DFIR directory in a specified remote host -list | - Needed to specify the Endpoint list file